relai/vertx-starters/helloworld/README.md

         // "Hello World" in Groovy
         vertx.createHttpServer()
-             .requestHandler({request ->  request.response().end("Hello World!")})
+             .requestHandler {request ->  request.response().end("Hello World!")}
              .listen(8080, "localhost");

-Isn't this much less verbose?
+This is much better.
 No wonder many Vert.x official examples are given in Groovy or JavaScript.

 Fortunately for Java developers, Lambda finally made it into Java 8, and Vert.x has positioned itself well for this day.
 The following is the same [HelloVerticle](https://github.com/relai/vertx-starters/blob/master/helloworld/src/main/java/demo/starter/vertx/helloworld/HelloVerticle.java) in Java 8: